Lily-Evan/Binary-Prediction-with-a-Rainfall-Dataset-/README.md

 Binary Prediction with a Rainfall Dataset
-I participated in the Binary Prediction with a Rainfall Dataset competition on Kaggle.
-The goal was to predict rainfall events (binary classification: "Rain" or "No Rain") based on various meteorological features.
+This repository showcases my solution to the Binary Prediction with a Rainfall Dataset competition on Kaggle.
+The challenge involved predicting rainfall events based on various meteorological features, where the task was to classify each day as either "Rain" or "No Rain."

+Competition Overview:
+Objective: Predict whether it will rain on a given day, based on weather features such as temperature, humidity, and atmospheric pressure.

-Public Score: 0.86
+Kaggle Public Score: 0.869

 Private Score: 0.89

-This repository contains the code, data analysis, and model training process for this project.
-The final submission was based on a combination of models, including Naive Bayes, XGBoost, and Ensemble Learning.

-Key Steps:
+Key Steps in the Process:
-Data preprocessing and cleaning.
+Data Preprocessing:

-Feature engineering and creation of new features.

-Model training using different algorithms like XGBoost, LightGBM, and Naive Bayes.

-Model evaluation using cross-validation and accuracy metrics.

-Final model submission and results evaluation on Kaggle.

-Feel free to explore the code and see the steps I followed to achieve this result!
+Cleaned the dataset by handling missing values and outliers.

+Feature engineering to create meaningful variables from the existing ones.

+Scaled numerical features using StandardScaler for model optimization.

+Model Development:

+Naive Bayes: Implemented for a simple, probabilistic approach to classify the rainfall events.

+XGBoost: Applied for a gradient boosting solution, which was tuned for performance.

+Ensemble Models: Combined multiple models to improve predictive performance and reduce overfitting.

+Model Evaluation:

+Evaluated model performance using accuracy metrics and cross-validation.

+Fine-tuned hyperparameters using GridSearchCV and RandomizedSearchCV to optimize results.

+The final model was a result of careful model selection and parameter tuning, with an ensemble of classifiers achieving the highest score.

+Final Submission:

+Created the final predictions using the best-performing models and submitted the results to Kaggle.